 4.2 To assist you in the recruitment process for internships and graduate positions through a variety of services, including personalised support, adjustment advice and advocacy, skill enhancement and placement through one or more of the programmes we run with our employer partners, we hold your data for six years from the date on which you register with us.
 At the end of this period, we request you provide us with renewed consent.
 If we do not receive your consent after one calendar month, we delete your information.

-4.3 To support you with adjustments and other support in the workplace, including advocating or negotiating on your behalf with an existing or potential new employer for a non-graduate role, including where EmployAbility acts as a workplace adjustment, we hold your data for four years.
+4.3 If you register with us for support with adjustments and other support in the workplace, including advocating or negotiating on your behalf with an existing or potential new employer for a non-graduate role, including where EmployAbility acts as a workplace adjustment we hold your data for four years.
 At the end of this period we request you provide us with renewed consent.
 If we do not receive your consent after one calendar month, we delete your information.

 5. Your rights